vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Common errors
+### No CSRF value available in the session cookie
 Certain versions of Chrome gives the error `No+CSRF+value+available+in+the+session+cookie`.
 Upgrading to the latest version of Chrome should solve this.

+### Custom URL scheme
 If the `redirect_url` is using a custom URL scheme, such as `myapp://`, a path is required: `myapp://path-to-something`.

+### 502 Bad Gateway
+Some merchants have experienced a 502 Bad gateway response from api.vipps.no.
+This typically occurs in situations in which the `state` or `nonce` parameter is 1000+ characters.
+We've seen this issue when any of the requests in the redirect sequence are too long (i.e 2000+ characters).
+Therefore, try to keep these parameters at sane lengths.
+If there is a need to encode some payload in the `state` (i.e a jwt), it would be a better option to cache this at the client server and use the key as `state`

 ## Questions?